ProfesseurEben/Daper-Rentals/README.md

                 })
                 .catch(error => {
                     console.error('Error:', error);
-                    alert('There was an error booking your item.
+                    alert('There was an error in booking your item.
 Please try to call this number 0783 217 215 for further help.');
                 });
             } else {
                 alert('Booking canceled.
 Please provide your email and name.');